IMPORTANT INSTRUCTIONS FOR COMPLETING LOCAL SCHOLARSHIP APPLICATIONS

 HOW TO ENTER

-The application for the Essay Contest for 2019 will open on February 1,
+The application for the Essay Contest for 2019 will open on February 1, 2019 and be available through Friday, April 5, 2019.

 A panel of NEACAC members will judge essays based on originality, creativity, focus, clarity, and structure.
 Students from a broad range of academic preparation are encouraged to apply.